 Introducing Our Oral History Resource Guide for English Language Learners

-As Voice of Witness continues to amplify a diversity of newcomer voices in our oral history book series, we are also committed to developing curriculum through our education program that directly supports students in migrant and English Language Learner (ELL) communities.
+Voice of Witness is committed to developing curriculum through our education program that directly supports students in migrant and English Language Learner (ELL) communities.

 The current administration’s rhetoric and policies are threatening to break apart immigrant families and impede the stability of young students’ home lives.
 More than ever, classrooms need to be a refuge from confusion and marginalization, and a place where students can thrive and grow into engaged and empowered members of their schools and communities.